MichaelCurrin/preact-frontend-quickstart/README.md

 - No use of Prettify - though you can always use the online version at the [Prettier Playground](https://prettier.io/playground/) or run it ad hoc using `npx prettier main.js -w` (requires Node to be installed but doesn't require Prettier to be installed).
 - Preact

-### About the demo
+### The demo

 The demo site is served using static assets and GitHub Pages.
+No build step needed.

 The `.nojekyll` file is setup to prevent Jekyll processing.
 Since Jekyll is no needed here and you could otherwise get errors using JavaScript syntax that looks like Liquid syntax.